New festival of Theatre Reportage is looking for creative contributions.

 The company performed at the EU Parliament along with Palestinian stories in January 2023, to great effect.

 This year much of the company whom are native to the Middle East find themselves unable to leave the very stretches of land they live and work .
-So, they work, with the same integrity that they tirelessly engage to represent anothers experience but now they represent their own and those they live with.
+So, they work, with the same integrity that they tirelessly engage to represent anothers experience but now to represent their own, and those they live with.

 Their work using theatre as its medium, does not hinge on debating the rights and wrongs of the ‘political’ machinations, reasoning and propaganda from all sides.
 They do not create spectacles to persuade audiences through one sided manipulative means.
 What they do is show what is happening to the ordinary civilian, across regions.
 The common human torture between wars and hidden landscapes of emotional and physical abuse.
 The anguish of not knowing if your family is alive.
 The terror when they are not.